-The 2021 budget for ESG datasets and research amounted to 3% of CFM's data expenses.
+The 2024 budget for ESG-only datasets and research amounted to 1% of CFM's data expenses (note that CFM's sustainability-related investments also leverage other datasets that are not solely dedicated to ESG).
 For a sustainability topic to be tradable, it must be measurable, its data must be available and meet certain quality standards and exhibit predictability power.
 It is not always possible to derive meaningful backtests from such analysis because of the lack of history in the datasets or because such factor may not have been deemed material in the past.
 There is therefore an element of discretion in the integration of sustainability predictors.
 CFM distinguishes between backward-looking predictors based on past data and forward-looking predictors that aim to predict sustainability features.
 Sustainability related data sources that have enabled us to construct our sustainability predictors comprise: